-- improve the understanding of functional ink formulation and its interaction with the image carrier and substrate to optimise performance for high resolution printing;
+- A radically improved understanding of functional ink formulation and its interaction with the image carrier and substrate to optimise performance for high resolution printing;

-- develop scientifically rigorous techniques for characterisation of the critical rheological properties of fluids in high deformation rate shear and extensional flows in order to achieve optimal performance; and
+- The development of scientifically rigorous techniques for characterisation of the critical rheological properties of fluids in high deformation rate shear and extensional flows in order to achieve optimal performance; and

 - The establishment of performance metric(s) based on the first two objectives.